 Places of Interest in Exmoor

 Exmoor’s Northern boundary stretches for 34 miles from Combe Martin through Lynmouth and Porlock to Minehead.
 It is England’s highest coastline and the coastal pathprovides spectacular walking.
-Dunkery Beacon (1707 feet above sea level) is within four miles.
+Dunkery Beacon (1707 feet above sea level) is within four miles of Triscombe.
 The gentle climb to the summit gives panoramic views to Wales, Dartmoor and several counties.

 A drive or walk across the wild moorland is sure to be rewarded with scenes of wild Exmoor ponies, cattle and sheep.
 In spring, walk or ‘park and ride’ to Snow Drop Valley three miles away.
 The National Park arrange guided walks throughout the summer.
 Riding stables are within a few miles.

-Historic Dunster, overlooked by the Castle and with the ancient Yarn market, working water mill, Priory Church Gardens and every kind of gift shop and hostelry are also well worth a visit.
+Historic Dunster, overlooked by the Castle and with the ancient Yarn market, working water mill, Priory Church Gardens and every kind of gift shop and hostelry, is also well worth a visit.
 Dunster’s prosperity was based upon the cloth making and wool trade and today is a bustling village six miles from Triscombe Farm.

 Special events, festivals and carnivals take place throughout the year.
 Dunster’s Country Fair at the end of July and Dunster by Candlelight in December are particularly popular.